corda/corda-docs-portal/content/en/docs/corda-os/4.8/modify-the-flow.md

 {{< /note >}}

-Let’s walk through the above code step-by-step.
+Let’s walk through the above IOU flow code step-by-step.

 You’ve defined your own `FlowLogic` subclass that overrides `FlowLogic.call`. `FlowLogic.call` has a return type that must match the type parameter passed to `FlowLogic` - this type is returned by running the flow.